MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 1. In the PowerShell session within the Cloud Shell pane, run the following to create a key vault in the resource group **AZ500LAB10**.
 The key vault name must be unique.
 Remember the name you have chosen.
 You will need it throughout this lab.

+1. If you skipped Task 1 run the following command to create a Resource Group, otherwsie go to the next task

+    ```powershell
+    New-AzResourceGroup -Name 'AZ500LAB10' -Location eastus
+    ```

+1. Create a key vault

     ```powershell
     $kvName = 'az500kv' + $(Get-Random)
     New-AzKeyVault -VaultName $kvName -ResourceGroupName 'AZ500LAB10' -Location 'eastus'